 “There is something else I want you to see John.
 There is this one peculiar sample where we had to do follow-up testing, as we thought we had made a mistake.
 The first run showed a huge over-expression, literally 100-fold above all the other over-expressors in the study.
 My assistant ran the test over and over and cross-checked the DNA results with Advanced Next Generation Sequencing.
 We now think that this is a real result.
 Here, have a look” – she passed the tablet to John.

 “Can we ask individuals to disclose their identity?”
 John said

 “Well, I can tell you who it is, just on this occasion” Olivia replied

 “I…know this person?!”

 “Yes, you do.
 It is Aspen.
 She had submitted a blood sample along with the other Minimalists.”

-John’s heart skipped a beat as he stared at the result in disbelief.
-Aspen’s figures were all 2 or 3 digits longer than all the other samples.
+John’s heart skipped a beat as he stared at the result with fear.
+Aspen’s figures were all two to three digits longer than all the other samples.
 His vision became blurry as he began to feel nauseous.
 Aspen was his closest living relative.
 She was his flesh and blood.